 What are some “anchors” in your life?
 Is there something immovable that you have connected your life with?

 Annie and I are serving the Lord in the US, South America, and India.
 We are training leaders and helping build great local churches.
-Would you consider joining our team or a year-end gift to help us to continue having a powerful impact?
+Would you consider joining our team to help us to continue having a powerful impact?
 Just click here to get involved.
-Obrigdado!
+Thanks so much!